-Why choose our online Elementary Education degree?
+Why choose our Online Bachelor's Degree in Elementary Education?

 Teacher shortages are rampant across the United States, especially in the state of Florida.
 In fact, Florida public schools began the 2018-2019 school year with over 4,000 vacancies, with half of these still unfilled at the mid-year point of the school year.
 As a teacher, you can make a positive difference in the lives of young people, and there has never been a better time for opportunities in education.